 The proposed use is an unusual and reasonable use of land situated within the Agricultural District.
 In recognizing that lands within agricultural districts might not be best suited for agricultural activities and yet classified as such, and in recognition that certain types of uses might not be strictly agricultural in nature, yet reasonable in such districts, the legislature has provided for the Special Permit process to allow certain unusual and reasonable uses within the Agricultural district.
-The subject property is 1.138 acres in size and situated within the County's Agricultural (A-20a) zoned district.
-The applicants currently reside in the existing dwelling proposed for the bed and breakfast operation as their primary residence.
-The 4-bedroom bed and breakfast operation will be confined to the existing dwelling.
-The soil type and classification for the property is poor.
-Therefore, the subject request is considered an unusual and reasonable use of the agricultural land.
+The subject property is 2.686 acres in size and situated within the County's Agricultural (A-1a) zoned district.
+The applicants will reside in one bedroom in the existing dwelling.
+The 4-bedroom bed and breakfast operation will be confined to the existing dwelling and will not diminish any agricultural activity occurring on the property.
+The soil type for the property is Fair and the applicants have stated that the coffee trees and fruit trees agriculture operation already exist on the property.
+Therefore, the subject request is considered an unusual and reasonable use of agricultural land.

 The granting of this request would promote the effectiveness and objectives of Chapter 205, Hawaii Revised Statutes, as amended.
 The State Land Use Law and Regulations are intended to preserve, protect and encourage the development of lands for those uses to which they are best suited in the interest of the public welfare of the people of the State of Hawaii.
 In the case of the Agricultural District, the intent is to preserve or keep lands of high agricultural potential in agricultural use.
-The property is situated on land characterized as Keei extremely rocky muck.
-The use will be located within the existing single family dwelling which is situated within an area where soils are classified as "D" or "Poor" by the Land Study Bureau's Overall Master Productivity Rating and is unclassified by the Department of Agriculture's ALISH Map.
+The property is situated on soil characterized as Honuaulu extremely stony silty clay loam, 12 to 20 percent slopes.
+The use will be located within the existing dwelling, which is situated within an area where soils are classified as "C" or "Fair" by the Land Study Bureau's Overall Master Productivity Rating and is unclassified by the Department of Agriculture's ALISH Map.
 The proposed bed and breakfast use will be subordinate and incidental to the principal use of the residence by the applicants.
-The 4-bedroom bed and breakfast operation will be confined to the existing single-family dwelling on-site.
 The proposed use will not displace any existing agricultural activity or diminish the agricultural potential of the subject property.
 Therefore, the proposed use will not adversely affect the preservation and agricultural use of the County's prime agricultural lands, and is not contrary to the objectives sought to be accomplished by the State Land Use Law and Regulations.